A Trust or Company Service Providers (TCSP) is any person whose business provides any of the following services:

 If the application is a renewal of authorisation (Memorandum and Articles of Association are only required if they changed since the previous application.

 It is important to note that the failure of a ‘designated person’ to comply with the obligations contained in the Act is an offence and a person if convicted is liable to a fine or imprisonment or both.

-- In respect of an initial authorisation or a renewed authorisation the Minister for Justice and Equality may:
+- In respect of an initial authorisation or a renewed authorisation the Minister for Justice may:

 - revoke or refuse an authorisation.

 - A State competent authority may also serve a direction on the holder of an authorisation.